Raksha1228/ai-agent/README.md

-# ai-agent
+# BMSIT&M Chatbot Dashboard

-A simple chatbot dashboard for BMSIT\&amp;M using Flask and JavaScript.
-It uses a Naive Bayes model trained on `intents.json` to classify user input and respond accordingly.
-Features include a styled web UI, text classification, and a `/chat` API endpoint for real-time interaction.
+A basic web chatbot for BMSIT&M built using Flask and JavaScript.
+It uses a Naive Bayes classifier trained on intent data to provide responses in real-time.

+## Features

+- ML-based chatbot using Naive Bayes
+- JSON-based intent classification
+- Responsive UI with chat interface
+- Flask backend with `/chat` API endpoint

+## Technologies Used

+- Python (Flask)
+- HTML, CSS, JavaScript
+- Scikit-learn (Naive Bayes)